BartyzalRadek/lets-talk-ml/README.md

 Let's talk ML organizes regular student meetups at the Czech Technical University in Prague.\
 Each meetup consists of 2 short talks regarding interesting papers in ML.

-I founded it with my friend Václav Ostrožlík in the summer of 2016 and it has nicely picked up since then.
+I started it with my friend Václav Ostrožlík in the summer of 2016 and it has nicely picked up since then.

 Previous talks can be found at: https://datalab.fit.cvut.cz/events/lets-talk-ml